ramich/who_va_2014_interva4_mapping/README.md

 A CSV file for direct usage in InterVA4

 **Files**
-In the data folder there is the current 2014 WHO VA Tool to InterVA4 variables mapping file and a sample submission.
+In the /data folder there is the current 2014 WHO VA Tool to InterVA4 variables mapping file and 2 test data files with submissions (who.csv with one submission and who_multiple_entries.csv with multiple submissions) to test.

 **Dependencies**
 Packages: